-Amber rain warnings
+Amber and yellow rain warnings issued.

 Author: Press Office

 Warnings highlighting the risk of potential impacts from heavy, persistent rain are in place across parts of southern Scotland and north west England.

 Parts of these areas will see some large rainfall totals over the next day or two due to a slow-moving weather front and amber and yellow National Severe Weather Warnings are in place.
 100 to 150mm of rainfall is likely to accumulate quite widely throughout parts of Cumbria, with 200 to 250mm across some of the Cumbrian fells.

 ⚠️ Disruptive amounts of #rainfall will lead to #flooding in some areas during the next 24-36 hours— Met Office (@metoffice) October 27, 2021